pulibrary/ops-catchall/projects/icinga2_agents.md

      icinga2 node wizard # command run as root
      ```
      * select *Y* to create an agent node
-     * If the common name is correct accept the hostname of the server
+     * If the common name is correct accept the FQDN of the server
      * Enter the CN of the master from step 1.
      * Select *Y* to establish a connection to the parent node
      * Enter the *FQDN* of the Master from step 1.